-Porta-john in the parking lot, as of 7/2019.
+Portable toilet in the parking lot, as of 8/2020.
 The Fanny Road route doesn’t offer much in the way of restroom possibilities.

-If you don’t want to chance the porta not being there… use the alternate Rt 80 route for gas stations and a Dunkin once getting on 513.
+If you don’t want to chance the toilet not being there or prefer a real bathroom… use the alternate Rt.
+80 route for gas stations and a Dunkin once getting on 513.

 Quiet Water New Jersey (2010), Trip #6

 Note: Quiet Water New Jersey is available as an online Kindle book but sadly the print version is no longer available – other than used copies that are generally going for absurd prices for some reason.

 An option is “AMC’s Quiet Water Mid-Atlantic” from 2018 which contains 13 of the 52 ones in the New Jersey-only book.

 For general info, check out our Kayaking in NJ page.